aetperf/aetperf.github.io/_posts/2023-09-03-Vector-similarity-search-with-pgvector.md

 </div>

 ## First query on the vector table

-Nearest neighbor to the first article content, using cosine similarity $S$.
+We look for the nearest neighbors to the first article of the table, comparing article contents using cosine similarity $S$:

 $$S(u,v) = cos(u, v) = \frac{u \cdot v}{\|u\|_2 \|v\|_2}$$

 Note that we have $S(u,v)=u \cdot v$ in case of normalized vectors.
 In SQL we are going to use the `<#>` operator, that returns the negative inner product.

 From pgvector's [documentation](https://github.com/pgvector/pgvector#installation-notes):
 > <#> returns the negative inner product since Postgres only supports ASC order index scans on operators